AkshayRameshAppDEV/Calkify-Me/README.md

-# News-Me
+# Derive-Me
-This is a alexa skill app where user can ask the derivative of a particular number
+This is a alexa skill app where user can ask the derivative of a particular positive expression.